shell88/bdd_videoannotator_php/README.md

 # BDD-Videoannotator-PHP
-Contains a PHP client to BDD-Videoannotator-Server and adapters for PHP-based BDD-Frameworks.
+Contains a PHP client to BDD-Videoannotator-Server (see also [bdd_videoannotator](https://github.com/shell88/bdd_videoannotator)) and adapters for PHP-based BDD-Frameworks.

 # Prerequisites